 - A component of media kits and online press rooms

 - A source of material for speeches, articles or other promotional materials

-In short, with this document, communication professionals can keep their press releases and other materials short and focused instead of obscuring their message with“backstory.”
+By including a backgrounder, communication professionals can keep their press releases and other materials short and focused.
+They don’t need to obscure their message with “backstory.”

-You can easily find more information about the backgrounder’s purpose and the general principles for its creation (e.g., accurate research), so we’ll examine the basic building blocks.
+In this post, we’ll focus on the basic building blocks for a backgrounder.
 The backgrounder consists of several elements, the first usually being a summary of the topic.
 The remaining components are arranged in the order that best suits the particular backgrounder.
 A paragraph may be devoted to one particular element or consist of a combination of multiple elements.